Davido Music Worldwide: Ichaba

 On 1 November 2019, he uncovered his record deal with DMW, according to him on Catch Up, he tells City 105.1 FM, "I was about to get signed to them at some point but, there were some little distractions on my end.
 Presently it just like I’m signed because I get all the perks of a signed artist.
 I don’t have plans to get signed to another record label".

 Lola Rae

 On 2 October 2020, Lola Rae, tweeted she was never signed to DMW, but she is forever grateful to Davido.

 Lil Frosh and allegations of domestic violence

 On 6 October 2020, Davido terminated Lil Frosh contract with DMW, over an allegations of domestic violence by his girlfriend Gift Camille, which went viral on Monday, 5 October.

 Mayorkun

-In 2021, Mayorkun announce his exit from DMW with a release of his single "Let Me Know" off his second album "Back In Office", released through Sony Music West Africa.
+In 2021, Mayorkun announced his exit from DMW with the release of his single "Let Me Know" off his second album "Back In Office", released through Sony Music West Africa.
+At the album launch of Back In Office, Davido made it public as he gave a speech at the event.

+Liya

+On 19 July 2023, Liya replied to a fan on her Instagram comment section, confirming she was no longer with the label.